-A lightweight sleeping bag rated around 30 degrees is all you'll need in typical July and August weather, and it will help keep your pack lighter.
-See all of my reviews of sleeping bags and my "Pro Tips for Buying Sleeping Bags" at The Big Outside.
+A lightweight sleeping bag rated around 30 degrees is all you'll need in typical weather of mid-spring and autumn, and it will help keep your pack lighter-unless you get cold easily, in which case you may prefer a 20-degree bag.
+In September and early autumn, many backpackers will prefer a bag rated about 10 degrees warmer than the bag they would use in summer.
+See all of my reviews of sleeping bags and my 10 Pro Tips For Staying Warm in a Sleeping Bag" and "Pro Tips for Buying Sleeping Bags."